Choosing a Car

 Buy as new a car as you can afford

 Newer cars generally provide more safety features and better protection for people inside and outside the vehicle than older cars.
-If possible, choose a car with five or four stars in EURO NCAP tests.
+If possible, choose a car with five or four stars in EURO NCAP tests, ideally five stars.

 Have a safety check conducted